Microservice Architecture

 In the top layer, called the experience layer, you will find your channels.
 It is these systems that provide the experience the user sees.
 It allows you to quickly respond to the changing needs of the market.

-MONOLITH vs MICROSERVICE
+MONOLITH vs COMPOSABLE

 For smaller companies with simple software architecture, monoliths can mean certain advantages, as they are faster and cheaper to get started.